City of Dover, NH: Please Expand Organic Pilot Program

 Dimension - crabgrass pre-emergent herbicide

 Roundup Promax & Rodeo Herbicide - (glyphosate) Listed by the World Health Organization as a probable carcinogen, known to be genotoxic, which means it damages DNA in ways that can cause cancer, and shows endocrine disrupting activity at very low levels.
+Reward herbicide, active ingredient diquat dibromide.
+Residues of diquat have been found to persist in soil for many years with very little degradation.

 It doesn't have to be this way.